What can you say about the true meaning of “turn the other cheek?”

 This text is essentially saying that we have to live in the moment, the eternal Now.
 We can only meet the requirements of each moment if we are living completely in each moment.
 And also, we shouldn’t bite off more than we can chew.

 Whatever we absorb while we’re active, we’re going to need to digest and assimilate while we’re passive.
 For these times, we need to have a little reserve in the tank.
 It also happens in life that we go through periods when we can’t drum up the strength needed to be active.
 When we’re tired like that, we should rest.
 This is good for our souls.
-So there’s a day called the Sabbath that’s been tapped to be, among other things, a day of inactivity, or rest.
+So there’s a day called the Sabbath that set out to be, among other things, a day of inactivity, or rest.

 We think we have to provide for the future.
 Which of course doesn’t mean that we should throw caution to the wind and become careless.
 No extreme is ever right.
 But we can live in the Now and make the best of each moment we are given.